 We all know that binge-watching is a part of our lives and everyone else's.
 But when did the precise phenomenon of bingeing take-off?
 Well, you can thank Netflix and a little show called House of Cards.
 Here's what you need to know about what bingeing is - officially - and how we went from watching an episode a week to a series in a sitting...

 The growing popularity of streaming TV and movie services has revolutionised the way we view content.
 The era of waiting days for the next episode of your favourite shows has passed; we now timeshift and create our own schedules – we are the masters of the viewniverse!
-With Go Binge, Three have developed a brand new service which allows you to listen and watch popular services like Netflix, Deezer, TVPlayer and Soundcloud, plus use Snapchat as much as you like, without fear of overstepping your data allowance.
+With Go Binge, you can listen to and watch popular services like Netflix, Apple Music, Deezer, TVPlayer and Soundcloud, plus use Snapchat as much as you like, without fear of overstepping your data allowance.

 In 2016 consulting specialists Deloitte polled 2,205 consumers in the United States, and found that 70% now binge-watch TV shows.
 31% saying they binge on their favourite shows on a weekly basis.
 But we wanted to find out whether the UK was following suit.

 Three undertook research among thousands of British adults to reveal the bingeing habits of the nation.
 Let’s see what our most in-depth report on TV bingeing ever: the Binge Files, reveals.

 Partnering with data specialists Censuswide, Three canvassed the viewing habits of more than 5000 people across the UK.
 We’ve reviewed usage trends of millions of Three customers, in a bid to uncover how, why, where and when we consume our favourite TV shows, movies and live events in 2017.
 Before we dive into the data, it’s worth highlighting exactly what we mean by ‘bingeing’.

 What is bingeing?